College End of Course Student Evaluations of Teaching For Students

 Students will receive an email invitation with a direct link to their list of open evaluations on the day evaluations open, as well as periodic reminders until they have completed all evaluations.

-Course evaluations can be accessed via ConnectCarolina.
+End of course evaluations can be accessed via ConnectCarolina.

-Course evaluations can be accessed via Sakai (if you login with your onyen).
+End of course evaluations can be accessed via Sakai (if you login with your onyen).

 Students will see a “Course Evals” option on the left-hand menu in Sakai.
 Clicking on that option will show their course evaluations within the Sakai environment.